xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 Controls output stream redirections.
 The value must describe a set of redirections, in one of the following formats:

-- A 2-column matrix.
+- a two-column matrix.
-- A 2-element vector.
+- a two-element vector.
-- A vector of 2-element vectors.
+- a vector of two-element vectors.

-Each row or 2-element vector should be of the form `(Stream Destination)`, where `Stream` is the integer stream number, and `Destination` is one of the possible destinations described in the table below.
+Each row or two-element vector should be of the form `(Stream Destination)`, where `Stream` is the integer stream number, and `Destination` is one of the possible destinations described in the table below.
 Any output the child process produces on its stream `Stream` will go to the specified destination.

 | Format | Description |